About the Project

-Phase 3 (2018-2019): The team is currently creating a series of dissemination materials, including empirical and non-empirical work, to present the results of the research.
+Phase 3 (2018-2019): The team created a series of dissemination materials, including empirical and non-empirical work, to present the results of the research.
 This included the development of the Connect Science Blueprint, which serves as a framework to allow upper elementary teachers to develop their own science units using Connect Science as a model.

 The Connect Science program was developed by Sara Rimm-Kaufman at the University of Virginia, Eileen Merritt at Arizona State University, Tracy Harkins at Harkins Consulting, LLC and their team of staff and students.
 The research was supported by the Institute of Education Sciences, U.S. Department of Education.